lsegal/atom-runner/README.md

 ## Configuring

-This package adds the following default configuration data to your `~/.atom/config.cson`:
+This package uses the following default configuration:

 ```cson
 'runner':